Electrical System

 Overall dimensions variable; site responsive

 Electrical System exposes a resource so common to modern life that its visual, tangible existence often goes forgotten.
-The work consists of numerous lightbulbs connected by a long metal conduit that curves and winds around the gallery, allowing viewers to meander amongst the arches of light.
+The work consists of numerous lightbulbs connected by metal conduit that curves and winds around the gallery, allowing viewers to meander amongst the arches of light.
 Holt noted that the Greek root “technic” literally means “art.”
 Here we see a rudiment of modern technology, contextualized as art, inviting us to examine our relationship to that which we so effortlessly utilize—and so readily fail to see.

 Writing